|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

-Other factors that may increase your chance of pruritis ani include:
+Other factors that may increase your chances of pruritis ani:

 The irritation in and around your anus can be a temporary condition or it may continue to bother you.
 Pruritus ani produces itching, soreness, and burning.

-Your doctor will ask about your symptoms and medical history.
+Your doctor will ask about your symptoms, diet, hygeine, and medical history.
 A physical exam will be done.
 Your doctor will try to determine the cause of your condition.

 Talk with your doctor about the best treatment plan for you.
 Ideally, the cause of the problem will be identified and treated.
 For example, antibiotics may be prescribed to treat a bacterial infection.
 Treatment for the itching and irritation may include:

-To help reduce your chance of pruritis ani:
+To help reduce your chances of pruritis ani:

 American Academy of Dermatology